 By Heidi Cortez, Saving Moses Executive Director

-As a graduate international development student, I studied several situations that led to mass human atrocities.
+As a graduate international development student, I have studied several situations that led to mass human atrocities.
 Many of these atrocities took place where Saving Moses works.
 It is essential to learn why these events happen to prevent similar incidents from happening again.
-In each incident, there were vital warning signs before violence.
+In each incident, there were vital warning signs and dehumanizing efforts before violence.

 In Cambodia, in the 1970s, a ruler named Pol Pot, leader of the Khmer Rouge, executed mass genocide in Phnom Penh.
 Frustrated with government corruption, the Khmer Rouge sought to make a classless society.
 They targeted religious minorities and intellectuals.
 Even people with glasses were executed as the Khmer Rouge perceived them to be an educated elite- getting in the way of their rural dream.

 I visited the unpacified favelas in Brazil where regular fighting breaks out between the police and the cartels.
-Our guide told us that we were safe because we were women and not perceived as threats.
+Our guide said we were safe because we were women and not perceived as threats.
 However, many police and villagers die every year in Brazil’s favelas.

 Sarah visited Cox Bazar in Bangladesh, home to the world’s largest refugee camp.
 In the largest mass exodus in Asia since the Vietnam War, millions of Rohingya fled their homes to avoid mass genocide.
 Several Rohingya did not make it and were killed by the Burmese military.
 Their homes were burned down.
 Many were gunned down or burned alive.